High Island Patch

 This is a story about many dedicated volunteers at Houston Audubon who have given generously of their time and talent to support our mission.
 The idea of creating a patch developed after Houston Audubon bought its first High Island sanctuary, Boy Scout Woods, in 1983.
 Early visitors to the sanctuary were encouraged by volunteer Bessie Cornelius to give a donation each time they entered the sanctuary in order to help pay off the mortgage on the property and generate funds for maintenance.
 Then in 1989 the first High Island patch was created and sold as an annual pass to all of the High Island sanctuaries.
 The Hooded Warbler was featured on that first patch, a true trans-Gulf migrant and harbinger of spring migration.

 Linda Feltner, an interpretive wildlife artist and book illustrator, with the help of her husband Ben has generously donated the designs for several High Island warbler patches.
-Board member Judy Boyce created the 1997 Black-throated Blue and the 2000 Yellow Warbler patches, and Caroline Callery, Gail Yaranovich, and Evelyn Shelton have also provided patch designs for us.
+Former Board member Judy Boyce created the 1997 Black-throated Blue and the 2000 Yellow Warbler patches, and Caroline Callery, Gail Yaranovich, and Evelyn Shelton have also provided patch designs for us.
 The help of all of these artists has been invaluable.

 Our success as an organization is due to these wonderful people and others like them who have given us years of loyal support.
 Why do they do it?
 Because it's fun and rewarding, because they love sharing the birds with our visitors, and because they see what a difference Houston Audubon has made - for the birds.